siberoloji/siberoloji.github.io/content/en/docs/howtos/almalinux9/6-container-platform-podman/570-how-to-access-services-on-podman-containers-on-almalinux.md

 ---
 title: How to Access Services on Podman Containers on AlmaLinux
 linkTitle: Services on Podman Containers
-description: This blog post will guide you through configuring and accessing services hosted on Podman containers in AlmaLinux.
+description: This article will guide you through configuring and accessing services hosted on Podman containers in AlmaLinux.
 date: 2024-12-11
 weight: 570
 draft: false